 (*Denotes graduate student or teacher practitioner)

-Lash, M., Madrid Akpovo, S. & Cushner, K. (in press).
+Lash, M., Madrid Akpovo, S. & Cushner, K. (accepted).
 Developing the intercultural competency of early childhood preservice teachers: Preparing teachers for diverse classrooms.
 Journal of Early Childhood Teacher Education.

 Madrid Akpovo, S., Nganga, L., & *Acharya, D. (2018).
 Minority-World preservice teachers’ understanding of contextually appropriate practice while working in Majority-World communities.
 Journal of Research in Childhood Education, 32(2), 202-218.
 DOI: 10.1080/02568543.2017.1419321